-- 2.1 Recruitment of prospective employees shall be conducted in a non-discriminatory manner and in accordance with the Town's Affirmative Action Plan, which is attached as Appendix A to these policies. - 2.2 With the approval of the appointing authority, a department manager seeking to fill a position shall post a notice of vacancy for the position.
-The notice will include the job title, initial rate of pay or pay range, summary statement of duties, minimum qualifications relating to education, skills, or experience, directions for submitting applications, and deadline for receipt of applications.
-Deadline for receipt of applications will be no sooner than ten (10) days after posting.
-The notice will be posted in the Town Office Building, in the department's work area if its office is not in the Town Office Building, and will be sent to the Haverhill office of the Massachusetts Department of Unemployment Assistance (DUA). - 2.3 Employment advertising may be used in order to generate an expanded pool of applicants and encourage equal opportunity employment. - 2.4 In emergency situations, temporary employees may be hired for a period not to exceed 30 days without posting or advertisement of the vacancy. - 2.5 All applicants for employment will complete an official employment application form which shall be retained by the appointing authority.
+- 2.3 Employment advertising may be used in order to generate an expanded pool of applicants and encourage equal opportunity employment. - 2.4 In emergency situations, temporary employees may be hired for a period not to exceed 30 days without posting or advertisement of the vacancy. - 2.5 All applicants for employment will complete an official employment application form which shall be retained by the appointing authority.
 The form will include a statement signed by the applicant certifying to the truthfulness and accuracy of all information provided on the form.
-An employee who is found to have falsified his or her employment application may be subject to termination. - 2.6 Appointing authorities will review applications from candidates and make their selection based on qualifications, including successful completion of any examination that measures ability to perform the essential functions of the job and receipt of satisfactory references from prior employers, supervisors or others. - 2.7 Offers of employment to prospective uniformed members of the police and fire departments shall be conditional upon the candidate successfully passing medical and physical fitness examinations conducted at the Town's expense to determine whether the candidate is able to perform the essential functions of the position..
+An employee who is found to have falsified his or her employment application may be subject to termination. - 2.6 Appointing authorities will review applications from candidates and make their selection based on qualifications, including successful completion of any examination that measures ability to perform the essential functions of the job and receipt of satisfactory references from prior employers, supervisors or others. - 2.7 Offers of employment to prospective uniformed members of the police and fire departments shall be conditional upon the candidate successfully passing medical and physical fitness examinations conducted at the Town's expense to determine whether the candidate is able to perform the essential functions of the position.
 Examinations conducted under this section shall be by personnel who are knowledgeable about the physical demands of the position and are professionally trained to make the individualized assessments of applicants' abilities to meet those demands.

-Offers of employment to prospective employees whose positions require a commercial driver's license shall be conditional upon the candidate passing a preemployment drug test, as provided in the Town's Commercial Driver's License Alcohol and Drug Testing Policy, attached as Appendix C.
+Offers of employment to prospective employees whose positions require a commercial driver's license shall be conditional upon the candidate passing a pre-employment drug test, as provided in the Town's Commercial Driver's License Alcohol and Drug Testing Policy, attached as Appendix C.